-Motherboard Features Settings (DIP Switches - SW1)
+Motherboard Frequency Settings (SW1 Switches)

-The motherboard's onboard functions are adjusted through the DIP switches.
+The motherboard frequency is adjusted through the DIP switches.
 The white block represents the switch's position.
-The example below shows all the switches in the OFF position.
+The illustration below shows all the switches in the OFF position.

-1) Jumper Setting (JEN)
+1) JumperFreeTM Mode (JEN)

 This jumper allows you to enable or disable the JumperFreeTM mode.
-In this version he JumperFreeTM mode allows CPU external frequency settings to be made through the BIOS setup (see 4.4 Advanced Menu).
-If Jumper Mode is selected, and the switches are used, then DSFID switch 5 must be set to on for all Clock Multiplier combinations.
+The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see $4.4 \, Advanced \, Menu$).

-2) CPU External Frequency Setting (SW1 Switches 1-5)
+2) CPU External Frequency Selection (SW1 Switches 6-10)

-This option tells the clock generator what frequency to send to the CPU, SDRAM, and the chipset.
-This allows the selection of the CPU's External frequency.
-The CPU External Frequency multiplied by the Frequency Multiple equals the CPU's Internal frequency (the advertised CPU speed).
-For JumperFree Mode, the default setting enabling BIOS control is 100 MHz.
+This option tells the clock generator what frequency to send to the CPU, DRAM, and the PCI bus.
+This allows the selection of the CPU's External frequency (or BUS Clock).
+The BUS Clock multiplied by the Frequency Multiple equals the CPU's Internal frequency (the advertised CPU speed).